wasserman-group/pyCADMium/paper/paper.md

 # Statement of Need

-PS coordinates have proven to excel at accuracy in calculations using atoms and diatomic molecules [@B82,@L09].
+PS coordinates have proven to excel at accuracy in calculations using atoms and diatomic molecules [@B82;@L09].
 Despite these coordinates being used thoroughly in literature, the options for freely-available modules that focus on embedding applications are almost non-existent.
 In addition to P-DFT, our code can be used as described in [@14JW] to perform and easily develop other embedding calculations.
 Additionally, a repository of Jupyter Notebooks is availiable on [Github](https://github.com/wasserman-group/CADMium_examples) that includes various examples of the functionalities available in the code.

 # Acknowledgements

 Victor H. Chávez thanks Dr. Taylor A. Barnes of The Molecular Sciences Software Insitute for the massive help to set the continious integration for the package as well as multiple conversations about the scope and structure of the code.
 This work was supported by the National Science Foundation under Grant No. CHE-1900301.
 Victor H. Chavez was supported by a fellowship from The Molecular Sciences Software Institute under NSF grant OAC-1547580.

+# References